Looking to raise your ACT Scores?

 Yes.
 Once you are notified of acceptance, and you acknowledge your attendance, you will receive additional information.
 Forms that you will be required to submit include: insurance verification, a waiver of liability, media/data release form, and a student expectations agreement.

 What if an applicant has previously attended A-State Connection?

-Our policy for students who have previously attended A-State Connection, another event sponsored by the Office of Diversity, is that the student will automatically be placed on a waiting list.
+Our policy for students who have previously attended A-State Connection, another event sponsored by the Division Of Diversity & Community Engagement, is that the student will automatically be placed on a waiting list.
 Returning students are welcome to apply, but we place priority on competitive students who have not attended any of our programs before.

 What age group will attend?

 We are seeking our program participants to be primarily rising high school seniors.
-We are expecting to accept 50 students for our inaugural program.
+We are expecting to accept 50 students for this year's program.

 How safe is campus and the program?